CodeZwei/shisho/wiki/Design.md

 `Location` is the hard disk I have the media saved.
 Not sure exactly how I will be distributing the media, so this might not be necessary if there is only one repository.

 `Characters` is the media characters featured in the media.
-Might not always be true.
+Might not always be populated depending on the source.

 `Tags` is a collection of strings to represent the various features of the media.
 These could be genres, categories, specific acts depicted, specific features (`vampire`, etc).
 Hopefully these can be auto-populated from the source.